ALASdoo/alasdoo_com_v2/content/english/careers.md

 culture:
   subtitle: "Culture"
   title: "We take great pride in our culture"
   content1: "We are not corporate.
 We were founded as a small family company, and although we have significantly grown, our business approach still integrates family values.
-Our employees are participants in decision making, as their opinions, initiatives, and ideas are always heard and welcomed."
+Our employees are participants in decision&#8209;making, as their opinions, initiatives, and ideas are always heard and welcomed."
   content2: "With our personal approach we help employees achieve their full potential by taking into account strengths and aspirations of each worker, finding the right place in the company for them, and supporting and guiding them in their journey of professional self&#8209;actualization."

 benefits:
   subtitle: "Benefits"
-  title: "Charrished employee is the best employee"
+  title: "Cherrished employee is the best employee"
   content: "We work in a homey atmosphere, without cubicles and open space areas, with enough comfortable room for peace and quiet, and a friendly and fun atmosphere to relax.
 We develop fantastic software solutions while also learning some fairly practical skills, consuming delicious coffee, and playing PS5, darts, table tennis, and board games.